Skip to main content

 Primary benefits

-• Directly increases serotonin synthesis in the brain
+• Directly increases brain serotonin levels

 Typical dosage